-Although Jan van Riebeek played a part in planting the Cape’s first vines, it was Simon van der Stel who fully launched Constantia to it’s full wine potential.
-Known as the first Cape Colony Governor, he had experience in viticulture; turning a 2400 hectare piece of land into a garden and the garden soon produced one of the finest wines that’s now being enjoyed all over the world.
+Although Jan van Riebeek played a part in planting the Cape’s first vines, it was Simon van der Stel who fully launched Constantia to its full wine potential.
+Known as the first Cape Colony Governor, he had experience in viticulture; turning a 2400 hectare piece of land into a garden and the garden soon produced one of the finest wines that are now being enjoyed all over the world.

 The Constantia Wine Route